 Winner by 23%

-Air Products rates % higher than Airgas on Sentiment Culture Ratings vs Airgas Ratings based on looking at 847 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "How do your customers perceive your company?".
+Air Products rates % higher than Airgas on Sentiment Culture Ratings vs Airgas Ratings based on looking at 893 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "How do your customers perceive your company?".